turingschool-examples/ruby-exercises/README.md

 1. Clone this repository
 1. From the command line, `cd` into the `ruby-exercises` directory.
 1. From the command line, run `bundle`
   * If you get an error saying that the command `bundle` was not found, first run `gem install bundler` and then try again.
+If `gem install bundler` doesn't work, make sure you've followed [mod0 setup instructions](http://mod0.turing.io/setup-instructions) and [installed rbenv and a version of ruby](https://github.com/turingschool-examples/backend_module_0_capstone#environment)

 ## Order